FAQ

 • Hosting of hospitality nights to showcase projects and activities.

-• Research forums to bring together experts to identify emerging trends and challenges as well as leading practices globally, including forums featuring cross-functional speakers from MLSE and teams to identify opportunities and challenges for FSL members (including integration in the MLSE GP Summit forums and consideration in any other relevant knowledge transfer sessions).
+• Research forums to bring together experts to identify emerging trends and challenges as well as leading practices globally, including forums featuring cross-functional speakers from industry leaders and teams to identify opportunities and challenges for FSL members.

 • Development of complementary sport business programming at the Ted Rogers School of Management.